goeven/ts/README.md

 # ts

-Minimalistic tool for adding timestamps to lines of streaming input.
+Tool for adding timestamps to a stream of lines from stdin.

+## Install

+## Usage

+### Example

+A good example for using `ts` is to annotate a `docker build` output with timestamps or step durations.